Toyin96/Toyin96/README.md

 ## “outré, its the renaissance era... ” — Toyin M.

-I am Toyin Onagoruwa 🙋🏻‍♂️, one weird Software Engineer.
+I am Toyin Onagoruwa 🙋🏻‍♂️, a wannabe Software Engineer.

 - 🌱 I’m currently learning Python, Java, and Javascript as part of my program requirements.
 Aside that I'm learning Golang personally.
 - 👯 I’m looking to collaborate on creating content for my blog!